Trac-Systems/doge-tap-protocol-specs/README.md

 TAP works entirely without the use of L2s, but utilizes tapping - a simple mechanism to verify transactions within the protocol.

-The goal of TAP is to be the most powerful metaprotocol on top of Ordinals with a clear focus on Bitcoin L1.

 TAP allows for new features that will be consistently added to the protocol by community driven governance.

 # Structure

 TAP consists of two parts, external and internal.
-The external part acts in the exact same way like BRC-20 does.
+The external part acts in the exact same way like DRC-20 does.

 **External:**

-To get connected to TAP, marketplaces/wallets clone their existing BRC-20 infrastructure.
+To get connected to TAP, marketplaces/wallets clone their existing DRC-20 infrastructure.
 Then either TAP's internal functions (see below) have to be implemented or endpoints that implement those have to be used to verify all balances (balance, available, transferable).
-From there on out, TAP tokens can be traded like regular BRC-20 tokens on their platforms. [updated Aug.
-13th, 2023]
+From there on out, TAP tokens can be traded like regular DRC-20 tokens on their platforms.

 **Internal:**